-Generic Name: diazepam (dye AZ e pam)
+Generic name: diazepam (oral) (dye AZ e pam)

-Brand Names: Valium
+Brand name: Valium

 What is diazepam?

 Diazepam is a benzodiazepine (ben-zoe-dye-AZE-eh-peen)).
 It is thought that benzodiazepines work by enhancing the activity of certain neurotransmitters in the brain.

 Diazepam is sometimes used with other medications to treat seizures.